rodprogramdev/100-days-of-code/log.md

 # Day 55: January 9, 2018
 Progress: Still working on responsive images, trying to look for a way to use resolution switching by creating different file versions of the images that I was able to get from unsplash.

+# Day 56: January 10, 2018
+Progress: Today I've learned how to perform graceful degradation, I also started testing the site in different browsers.
+Still working on the image files to make it more compatible for different devices through media queries.
+I also learned how to use the feature queries.